Best TV shows to watch on NOW TV

 Watchmen

-This superb drama from 2019 serves as a follow-up to Alan Moore’s groundbreaking graphic novel of the same name, condensing the action to Tulsa, Oklahoma, where police officers are forced to hide their identities for their own safety.
+This superb drama from 2019 serves as a follow-up to Alan Moore’s ground-breaking graphic novel of the same name, condensing the action to Tulsa, Oklahoma, where police officers are forced to hide their identities for their own safety.
 Regina King plays Angela Abar, also known by her nickname Sister Night, who is part of the force opposing a rising white supremacist group.
 All the while, the question lingers: where is Doctor Manhattan?
-Expect plenty of twists and turns in this gripping series, which stays true to the comic books while offering a timely story about race in America.
-Watch Watchmen on NOW TV
+Expect plenty of twists and turns in this gripping series of Watchmen, which stays true to the comic books while offering a timely story about race in America.

 Game of Thrones